Reloaded-Project/Reloaded-III/docs/Services/Community-Repository.md

 #### GOG

-!!! tip "You can use the [GOG Database](https://www.gogdb.org/) to look up these IDs."
+!!! tip "You can use the [GOG Database][gog-db] to look up these IDs."

 | Type | Item | Description                            |
 | ---- | ---- | -------------------------------------- |